yihenglin0516/AVF-/README.md

 # AVF-
-The main result of this project is documented in report.pdf
+The main result of this project is documented in AVF_report.pdf